Shepard v. United States Case Brief

 Why didn’t the statement qualify as a dying declaration?

-How does Shepard limit the state-of-mind exception?
+What exactly did Shepard add to the state-of-mind exception?

 Conclusion